cyberitsolutions/www.prisonpc.com/content/hidden/pils-device-requirements-tablet-pro.md

 draft: false
 title: PILS Device Requirements Tablet Profile
 description: A list of the requirements a Prisoner Interactive Learning System (PILS) hand-held tablet is required to meet
+summary: A list of the requirements a Prisoner Interactive Learning System (PILS) hand-held tablet is required to meet
 url: pils-device-requirements-tablet-pro
 images:
 -